There are several integral parts of a solid, strong game. One of the most

 Blatant disregard for these expectations will be punished in some

 fashion.
-If you have any questions about anything, please email the
+If you have any questions about anything, feel free to ask on

-address below by clicking on the icon.
-Thank you for reading this, we
+the OOC channel or on our Discord.
+Thank you for reading this, we truly